Social Media Addiction : Symptoms, Health Effects and Ways to Reduce Screen Time

 4. Improve Sleep Hygiene

 Sleep problems have a close association with the excessive use of phones.
-The healthy night time routines encompass:
+The healthy night time routines suggests:

 • Have a break, do not use your screens at least 1 hour before going to sleep.